 The 2022 census shows that the top aspiration of creators for the next couple of years is to grow their audience.
 A handful also aspire to collaborate more with other creators.

 Wrapping Things Up

 Patreon has been in business for nearly a decade already.
-During this time, they’ve achieved some pretty impressive results.
-That being said, the real focus should be the countless creators that they’ve managed to help.
+During this time, it has achieved some pretty impressive results.
+That being said, the real focus should be the countless creators that it has managed to help.
 That’s its real success story.

 Frequently Asked Questions

 Are there many professional creators?

 According to SignalFire, approximately only two million of the 50 million creators view themselves as professional creators and are in the position to state that being a creator is their full-time job.
 This means that the vast majority still regard themselves as merely amateurs.
 Though, it is expected that this number will change with the number of creators increasing rapidly at the moment.